Betty Kuuskemaa: Film career

-Betty Kuuskemaa made her screen debut in the 1947 Herbert Rappaport directed Soviet Estonian language drama Elu tsitadellis (English: Life in a Citadel) for Lenfilm, based on the 1946 play of the same name by Estonian author and communist politician August Jakobson.
+Betty Kuuskemaa made her screen debut in the 1913 film Laenatud naene (The Borrowed Wife).
+In 1947 she appeared in the Soviet Estonian-language drama Elu tsitadellis (Life in the Citadel) directed by Herbert Rappaport for Lenfilm, based on the 1946 play of the same name by the Estonian author and communist politician August Jakobson.
 Elu tsitadellis was the first post-World War II Estonian feature film following the annexation of Estonia into the Soviet Union.
 The plot largely revolves around the arrival of the Soviet Army following the German occupation of Estonia in 1944 and justice being meted out to Estonians who had collaborated with German occupying forces.
 The film ends with jubilant Estonians celebrating their "liberation" and inclusion into the Soviet Union and accepting communist ideology.

-Ten years would pass before Betty Kuuskemaa appeared in another film.
+Ten years passed before Betty Kuuskemaa appeared in another film.
 In 1957, she appeared in the Aleksandr Mandrõkin directed drama Pöördel (The Turning Point) for Tallinnfilm.
 Pöördel stars actors Gunnar Kilgas as the new chairman of a failing Estonian collective farm and his struggle win the trust of the farm workers and boost the farm's production.

 In 1961, she appeared in the role of Mari in the Egon Rannet penned and Ilja Fogelman and Reet Kasesalu directed color musical comedy film Laulu sõber (Friend of Songs), again set against the backdrop of a collective farm.